isomerpages/nparks-juronglake/_education/Fauna of Jurong Lake Gardens/Birds.md

 <p></p>
 <p><strong>Where are they found?</strong>
 </p>
-<p>Once found primarily in mangroves, this species has <a rel="noopener noreferrer nofollow" target="_blank">colonised</a> many parks in Singapore,
+<p>Once found primarily in mangroves, this species has colonised many parks
-particularly those with large, wooded water bodies like Jurong Lake Gardens.
+in Singapore, particularly those with large, wooded water bodies like Jurong Lake Gardens.
 They are also widely distributed across many parts of Southeast Asia.</p>
 <p></p>
 <p><strong>Did you know?</strong>
 </p>